More than 8.5 million older Americans currently experience various forms of visual

 working in areas related to vision loss among older members of the community.

-Members also receive a monthly newsletter available in large print, cassette, e-mail, or digital format.
+Members also receive a monthly newsletter available in large print, e-mail, or digital format by request.

 Losing the ability to read can be a great frustration for someone losing their sight.
 At Blind Service Association (BSA) volunteers are available to help read mail, sort pill bottles, write correspondence and help balance monthly check statements.
 Having access to reading has helped to